beersbr/beersbr.github.com/source/_posts/2011-11-22-and-so-it-began-dot-dot-dot.markdown

 ### The programmers obligatory disclamer

-This is the first post of some tutorials and discoveries with HTML5's canvas with javascript.
+This is the first post of some tutorials and discoveries with HTML5's canvas using javascript.
 I'm sure I am not doing everything perfect and am certainly open to suggestions and corrections but mostly hope to create a segue from greater canvas noob to lesser canvas noob.

 ### Starting out with your first canvas

-What makes working with canavs so nice is how fast you can get things up and running.
+What makes working with canvas so nice is how fast you can get things up and running.
 You dont need a compiler or a big IDE or knowledge of any complex graphics libraries.
 All you need is a browser and some javascript.
 Here is as simple as it gets:

 ``` html
 <html>